thomas-chauvet/names_transliteration/README.md

 ## ToDo

-- add pre-trained models and everything needed to run "predict" only (upload in Git LFS?).
+- add unit tests (and associated GH action)
-- add unit tests
+- add streamlit app to use the model